genie-team/graphql-genie/README.md

 * Performance improvements - send info for all necessary queries to fortune so it can handle in less requests, and make sure genie properly handles return of that additional data
 * Progressive Web App example
 * More advanced migration and build process features
+* **Production Ready?** I would not say Genie is production ready yet, there has not been a lot of actual use yet since it is so new.
+Almost to a point where I will share it more widely which will help.
+I plan on using it in a production (although low risk) project in late 2018.

 ## Changelog
 * See [releases](https://github.com/genie-team/graphql-genie/releases)